automerge/automerge-perf/columnar/README.md

 beginning and end of a value, making the encoding vastly more compact than our current approach of representing each operation as a separate JSON object.
 We can also take advantage of our knowledge about typical patterns in the data.
-For example, we know that the set of actorIds will be fairly low-cardinality in most cases (so a lookup table is effective), and we know that people tend to type text from beginning to end, only occasionally moving their cursor (so counter values of successive insertion operations tend to form incrementing sequences, so delta-encoding is effective).
+For example, we know that the set of actorIds will be fairly low-cardinality in most cases (so a lookup table and RLE are effective), and we know that people tend to type text from beginning to end, only occasionally moving their cursor (so counter values of successive insertion operations tend to form incrementing sequences, so delta-encoding is effective).